avaneev/prvhash/README.md

 estimated exactly, but the hash length affects it exponentially.
-Also, preimage attack usually boils down to exchange of forged symbols to "trash" symbols (at any place of the data stream); substitutions usually end up as being quite random, possibly damaging for any compressed or otherwise structured file.
+Also, preimage attack usually boils down to exchange of forged symbols to "trash" symbols (at any place of the data stream); substitutions usually end up as being quite random, possibly damaging to any compressed or otherwise structured file.
 Which means that data compression software and libraries should always check any left-over, "unused", data beyond the valid compressed stream, for security reasons.